The stored procedure

 1. Transitive dependencies are dependencies between views that depend on each other, but there are other views in between.
 Let us say that we have created a selection view called P_V created over a base view BV1.
 In this example, there is a transitive dependency between P_V and the data source of the view BV1.

-Let us say that we have created a view called sales_info like this:
+Let us say that we have created a view called customer_invoicing like this:

-(employees LEFT OUTER JOIN orders) INNER JOIN products
+(client_df LEFT OUTER JOIN invoice) INNER JOIN product

 and that you have added a field to